Ascomp with Codeine

-It is not known whether this medicine will harm an unborn baby.
+Tell your doctor if you are pregnant.
 If you use this medicine while you are pregnant, your baby could become dependent on the butalbital or codeine.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Taking aspirin during late pregnancy may cause bleeding in the mother or the baby during delivery.
-Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take this medicine?

 Follow all directions on your prescription label.
 Codeine can slow or stop your breathing.
 Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your headaches.

 Do not stop using this medicine suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using aspirin, butalbital, caffeine, and codeine.
+Ask your doctor how to safely stop the medicine.